openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

       - The slave enters this state after detecting the START sequence and when I2C is enabled through the I2C enable CSR.
       - The slave receives the device address and transfer type (read/write).
       - 8 bits are sent by the master over the SDA line(``i2c_sda_i``), in which the first 7 represents the I2C slave device address and the 8th bit represents transfer type(1: Read, 0: Write).
-      - If the received device address does not match the configured address in the I2C device address CSR, the slave stops processing and the transaction is ignored.
+      - If the received device address does not match the configured address in the I2C device address CSR, the transaction is ignored.

    - **ST_DEVADDRACK**:
-      - The slave enters this state after successfully validating the I2C device address and sends an acknowledgment.
+      - After successfully validating the device address, the slave enters this state and sends an acknowledgment.
       - i2c_sda_o is driven low to indicate a successful acknowledgement.
       - The acknowledgment is released by driving i2c_sda_o high before a new transfer.
       - A read operation sets the I2C state to ST_REGRDATA.